 A psychiatrist is a medical practitioner specializing in the diagnosis and treatment of mental illness.
 Psychiatrists in Philadelphia generally have four years of undergraduate studies in college, four years of medical school, a year of internship in medicine or surgery and then three additional years of specialized training in psychiatry, psychopharmacology and psychotherapy.
-Therefore, unlike psychologists and therapists, psychiatrists in Philadelphia are physicians who can provide both therapy and medication management for their patients.

 Philadelphia psychiatrists and general practitioners (internal medicine physicians and family doctors) have the same four years of medical school and similar internships.
-However, psychiatrists in Philadelphia have three additional years dedicated to psychiatric evaluations and treatment and this provides them with expertise in mental health that other physicians do not have.
+However, Psychiatrists have three additional years dedicated to psychiatric evaluations and treatment and this provides them with expertise in mental health that other physicians do not have.
 For example, a general practitioner can prescribe medication for elevated cholesterol or blood pressure, but some patients may benefit from having the additional expertise of a cardiologist.

 How can I find a Psychiatrist near me?